sashetophizika/batc/README.md

 # Battery

-### Simple utility to monitor the battery in a stylish manner.
+### Simple utility to monitor the battery in a stylish manner

 ![image](screenshot.png "screenshot")
 ### Small version: